Frequently Asked Questions

 Do you have short term and intensive pottery course?

-We offer short term Japanese pottery courses.
+We offer short term Japanese pottery courses for 2days and more.
 Please check this link for more information.

 How many classes can I take in each day?